hasura/learn-graphql/tutorials/backend/hasura-v3-supergraph/tutorial-site/content/supergraph-modeling/1-modeling.md

 ---
-title: 'Model a Supergraph'
+title: "Model a Supergraph"
-metaTitle: 'Model a Supergraph | Hasura v3 Supergraph Modeling Tutorial'
+metaTitle: "Model a Supergraph | Hasura v3 Supergraph Modeling Tutorial"
-metaDescription: 'Everything you need to know to get started with building your supergraph.'
+metaDescription: "Everything you need to know to get started with building your supergraph."
 ---

 ## How to model a supergraph {#modeling}